 - First Communications Chair/Webmaster: Deb Wasserman

 Our first conference program.
 We sponsored 12 sessions that year.
 Attendance at the biz meeting exceeded our wildest expectations: 60 people packed our tiny room and spilled out into the corridor.

 We again sponsored 12 sessions plus our business meeting.
 Notable events:

 - We launched the Big TIG question during the business meeting, which has since become an annual tradition

 - Bob Williams and Iraj Imam brought together a team of systems thinkers to craft a first-ever anthology on systems thinking for evaluation

-Since then, the TIG has experienced tremendous growth.
-From the start, TIG leadership has placed a priority on welcoming members all at levels of comfort and familiarity with systems thinking.
-As a result, we have developed a wonderfully diverse membership of professionals from 35+ countries and spanning a wide range of experience in systems thinking and in evaluation.
-Several members have published books focusing on systems thinking and evaluation, and we have been represented on the board by at least 4 TIG members over the last 10 years.
+TIG leadership places a priority on welcoming members at all levels of experience, comfort, and familiarity with systems thinking.
+We have a diverse membership of professionals from 35+ countries spanning a wide range of experience in systems thinking and in evaluation.
+Several members have published books focusing on systems thinking and evaluation, and a number of TIG members have served on the AEA Board, including 2014 AEA President Beverly Parsons.